castogio/castogio.github.io/content/bpsk_intro.md

 </center>

-Multiplying the two functions _g(t) = s(t)p(t)_, we get a limited section of the original signal, namely a cycle of the cosine wave.
+Multiplying the two functions _g(t) = s(t)p(t)_, we get a limited section of the the original signal, namely a cycle of the cosine wave.

 <center>
     ![Windowed cosine]({static}/images/modulation_tech/windowed_signal.png)